 Lipid Nanoparticles / Liposome Synthesis

-Due to their particular properties such as biocompatibility, biodegradability, liposome has been becoming an important nanostructure in the field of encapsulation and delivery for bioactive agents.
-A variety of bioactive materials could be incorporated into liposomes including cosmetics, food ingredients, and pharmaceuticals.
+Due to their particular properties such as biocompatibility and biodegradability, LNP and liposome have been becoming an important nanostructure in the field of encapsulation and delivery for bioactive agents.
+A variety of bioactive materials could be incorporated into LNPs including cosmetics, food ingredients, and pharmaceuticals.
 Meanwhile, accompanied by their nanosize they have potential applications in nanomedicine, cosmetics, and food industry.

 Liposome composite structure